 Specifically, for startups, when the founding team feels they have a solid understanding of what sort of customer they would like to serve and what problem they would like to solve, it is an excellent time to run a V2MOM session.

-It’s also great to run a V2MOM process whenever there is substantial growth in the company’s headcount.
+It's also great to run a V2MOM process whenever there is substantial growth in its headcount.